Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Um, you know, in 1992, I think.
+You know, in 1992, I looked at that.

-Wait, wait, wait, wait, wait, wait, wait a minute.
+Wait, wait, wait, wait, wait, wait a minute.

-That is actually that is actually an exit point excellent point.
+That is actually an excellent point.

-Here's an example of a caller caller building on a point that I had made rather than repeating it.
+Here's an example of a caller building on a point that I had made rather than repeating it.

 That's excellent.